ArjanCodes/examples/datetime/OUTLINE.md

 # Final thoughts

-So, should everyone switch to a library like Pendulum?
+So, should everyone switch to a package like Pendulum?
 Well, it's nice, it adds very useful extra features.
-But, a couple of things to think about:
+But, here are a couple of things to think about:

 1. Pendulum hasn't seen a new release for a while.
 The last version on GitHub was published over two years ago.
-This is always a risk with using external packages: are they being actively maintained, and for how long?
+This is always a risk with using external packages in production code, you have to consider whether they're being actively maintained, and for how long?

 2. The builtin datetime package is being worked on as well.
-There are only minor changes in the datetime package in Python 3.11, like a slightly more robust `fromisoformat` method, but as more functionality is added, you might not need an external package anymore.
+There are only minor changes in that package in Python 3.11, like a slightly more robust `fromisoformat` method, but as more functionality is added, you might not need an external package anymore.
 And then you potentially have to do a lot of refactoring work to move away from the external package.
-Though Pendulum does inherit directly from the datetime class, which reduces the risk somewhat.
+Though Pendulum does inherit directly from the datetime class, which reduces that risk somewhat.

 3. Do you really need the extra features?
-If you don't, then simply stick to the builtin datetime module.
+If you don't, then simply stick to the builtin datetime pakcage.
 It's not perfect, but it's pretty good.

-Hope that this video and gave you some food for thought about dealing with dates and times.
+Hope that this video gave you some food for thought about dealing with dates and times in your own code.
 Next to datetime, Python has lots of other interesting packages as well.
-For example, pathlib is really interesting as well.
-If you want to learn more, check out this video.
+For example, pathlib.
+If you want to learn more about dealing with paths, check out this video.

 Thanks for watching, take care and see you next week.